Where does Bolstr do business?

 What is the maximum loan term you can get with Bolstr?

-Bolstr offers business loans with a maximum term of 60 months.
+Bolstr offers business loans with terms ranging from 24 to 60 months.
 Having the option of longer terms allows borrowers to take on larger loan amounts while keeping monthly payments more affordable.
 However, the longer the term of your loan, the more interest you will pay.

 What do you need to qualify for a loan with Bolstr?